NPG-Muse: Scaling Long Chain-of-Thought Reasoning with NP-Hard Graph Problems: Experiments

+\paratitle{Extensive Exploration.} We evaluate \textit{extensive exploration}—the ability to search diverse solution paths—using the \textit{pass@k} metric on challenging mathematics datasets. \textit{pass@k} approximates the model’s upper-bound performance by measuring the probability that at least one of $k$ sampled outputs is correct; consistent gains therefore suggest a broader and more effective exploration of the solution space rather than repeated convergence to the same failure mode.
+As shown in Table~\ref{tab:math_performance}, both backbones improve after training: the 7B model increases its average pass@k from 55.5 to 57.8, while the 8B backbone rises substantially from 65.5 to 74.3, with particularly large gains on AIME24 (+10.0) and AIME25 (+16.7).
+Improvements appear across both competition-level and curriculum-style datasets, indicating that enhanced exploration is not task-specific.
+Together, these results show that the \model-series models expand their effective search over reasoning trajectories, increasing the likelihood of discovering correct solutions under sampling.

-\paragraph{Feasible Reflection} Inspired by \cite{gandhi2025cognitivebehaviorsenableselfimproving}, we employ an LLM-as-a-judge framework to quantify the occurrence frequency of self-reflection behaviors before and after training.
-We select both seen and unseen tasks for observation: the TSP problem (seen during training), Zebra-grid (unseen) and Common Neighbor Problem (unseen).
-These tasks involve minimal domain-specific knowledge, thereby reducing potential confounding factors and ensuring more reliable statistics.
-For the TSP problem, we track the frequencies of three reflective reasoning paradigms that are crucial to its solution strategies: \textit{verification}, \textit{backtracking}, and \textit{heuristic strategies}.
-For the logical reasoning and Common Neighbor problem, we retain the verification and backtracking categories, but adapt \textit{heuristic strategies} to \textit{hypothesis testing} according to the task characteristics.
-Figure \ref{fig:cognitive} illustrates a significant increase in self-reflection frequency across all evaluated reasoning tasks.
-These results indicate that our approach substantially enhances the model’s ability to refine its strategies through self-reflection, providing further evidence of its effectiveness in improving Long CoT capabilities.
-More details of our LLM-as-a-judge framework and case study are demonstrated in Appendix \ref{app:transferablity}.
+\paratitle{Feasible Reflection. } Inspired by \cite{gandhi2025cognitivebehaviorsenableselfimproving}, we adopt an LLM-as-a-judge framework to quantify the frequency of self-reflection behaviors.
+We select both seen and unseen tasks for observation: TSP (seen during training), Zebra-grid (unseen), and Common Neighbor Problem from Grapharena (unseen).
+These tasks involve minimal domain-specific knowledge, reducing potential confounding factors and ensuring more reliable statistics.
+For TSP, we track \textit{verification} (checking correctness), \textit{backtracking} (revising earlier steps), and \textit{heuristics} (using shortcuts or hypothesis testing).
+For Zebra-grid and Common Neighbor, we retain \textit{verification} and \textit{backtracking}, but replace \textit{heuristics} with \textit{hypothesis testing} to better match the task characteristics.
+Figure~\ref{fig:cognitive} shows a clear increase in self-reflection across all tasks, demonstrating that our approach substantially enhances the model's ability to refine strategies through self-reflection.
+Detailed prompts for our LLM-as-a-judge framework are provided in our code, and case studies are in Appendix~\ref{app:transferablity}.